-- a.
-All eligible employees are required to have the following minimum "core" benefits for the employee only: - County health insurance unless properly waived - County basic life and AD&D insurance - b.
+a.
+All eligible employees are required to have the following minimum "core" benefits for the employee only:

+- County health insurance unless properly waived - County basic life and AD&D insurance - b.
 Coverage by County Spouse: An eligible County employee married to another eligible County employee and who submits satisfactory "proof of health insurance" coverage may elect health insurance coverage as a dependent under the spouse's primary plan.
-In such a case, the employee covered as a dependent will have the "employee only" County contribution amount available to apply towards the employee's Flexible Benefits Plan during the employee's active employment. - c.
+In such a case, the employee covered as a dependent will have the "employee only" County contribution amount available to apply toward the employee's Flexible Benefits Plan during the employee's active employment. - c.
 Proof of Coverage: Employees who submit satisfactory "Proof of Health Insurance Coverage" may elect not to be covered by the County's health insurance plans.
 This election may only be made during the County's open enrollment period or during the year as the result of a qualifying "change in status" as defined by Section 125 of the Internal Revenue Code.
 For employees waiving primary participation in a County-sponsored health plan, the County's contribution will be deposited into the employee's Flexible Spending Account. - d.
-Domestic Partner: An employee may elect to cover a domestic partner under the County's health, dental or vision plans.
-To cover a domestic partner, the employee must meet and agree to the specifications set forth on an "Affidavit of Domestic Partnership."
-Any premium paid by the County on behalf of the domestic partner or the domestic partner's dependent(s) shall be considered taxable income to the employee with domestic partner coverage pursuant to the provisions of the Internal Revenue Code. - 3.
-County Contribution Towards Flexible Benefits Plan.
-Insurance premium costs shall be borne by the employee excepting that the County shall make the following contribution per month towards the Flexible Benefits Plan (which includes health insurance).
-The employee's insurance premium costs will be reduced by the amount the employee elects to distribute to his or her insurance premium costs from the County's contribution towards the Flexible Benefits Plan.
-The County's contribution towards the Flexible Benefits Plan shall be:
+Domestic Partner: An employee may elect to cover a Registered Domestic Partner or Non-registered domestic partner under the County's health, dental or vision plans.
+To cover a Registered Domestic Partner, the employee must submit a copy of the State Registration Certificate to Employee Benefits.
+Any premium paid by the County on behalf of the Registered Domestic Partner or the Registered Domestic Partner's dependent(s) will be considered taxable income for Federal taxes pursuant to the provisions of the Internal Revenue Code but will not be considered taxable income for State taxes, pursuant to the California Revenue and Taxation Code.
+To cover a Non-registered domestic partner or the nonregistered domestic partner's dependent(s), the employee must meet and agree to the specifications set forth on an "Affidavit for Enrollment of Domestic Partners."
+The employee must submit the affidavit to the Employee Benefits Division of the Department of Human Resources.
+Any premium paid by the County on behalf of the domestic partner or the domestic partner's dependent(s) shall be considered taxable income for Federal and State taxes to the employee with domestic partner coverage pursuant to the provisions of the Internal Revenue Code and the California Revenue and Taxation Code.

+3. County Contribution Toward Flexible Benefits Plan.
+Insurance premium costs shall be borne by the employee excepting that the County shall make the following contribution per month toward the Flexible Benefits Plan (which includes health insurance).
+The employee's insurance premium costs will be reduced by the amount the employee elects to distribute to his or her insurance premium costs from the County's contribution toward the Flexible Benefits Plan.
+The County's contribution toward the Flexible Benefits Plan shall be: